MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-kdc.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting controls whether the domain controller provides information about previous logons to client computers.

 If you enable this policy setting, the domain controller provides the information message about previous logons.